Love in Taipei: Plot

 Things come to a head when Rick invites Ever as his date to a fancy family party in an attempt to save face after breaking up with his ex-girlfriend, whom his family approved of.
 He tries to boast about Ever's accomplishments as a medical student and her father being a successful doctor, when in reality he was a doctor in Taiwan prior to immigrating to the US but now works in a pharmacy.
-Ever is hurt by Rick's actions and abruptly leaves the party.
+Ever is hurt by Rick's actions so abruptly leaves the party.

 At the same time, Sophie dumps Xavier (who she had been dating) for embarrassing her in front of the family by sharing his plans to travel the country in a van.
 Xavier finds Ever after the party and they bond when they get caught in a typhoon on their way back to Huwei.
-He admits he has been the one sending her the sketches, and they share a kiss.
+He reveals he has been the one sending her the sketches, and they share a kiss.

 Confused about her feelings, Ever runs back to campus alone to find the power is out.
 There, she finds Rick, who apologizes for his actions and confesses he cares for her.
 However, he also reveals he and Sophie will be leaving Taipei the following day due to the terrible floods.

 The next day, Ever walks to her Auntie Shu's studio/apartment, which is ruined from the floods as she forgot to close the windows before hurrying to the school dance.
 She gets in touch with her parents after the floods, who share that they received news that she was rejected from the dance company.
 With some encouragement from Xavier, Ever starts moving forward.
-She has her friends help restore Auntie Shu's studio, as well as practices her Mandarin dancing for the upcoming Loveboat Street Festival (which is being held to celebrate artists work that had been damaged in the storm, as well as give the Huwei students opportunity to showcase the culture and talents they had learned over the summer).
+She has her friends help restore Auntie Shu's studio, as well as practices her Mandarin dancing for the upcoming Loveboat Street Festival (which is being held to celebrate artists work that had been damaged in the storm, as well as give the Huwei students the opportunity to showcase the culture and talents they had learned over the summer).